deeagle001/ShiftBasedVimGitRebase/README.md

 unbind -n S-Right
 ```

 `tmux` activated terminal type can also be problematic as the default `$TERM` (`screen-256color`) does not handle the `Shift+ArrowKeys` escape sequences well.
-To fix this ensure that the xterm key hanling is enabled with the following settings in the  `~/.byobu/.tmux.conf` file.
+To fix this ensure that the xterm key handling is enabled with the following settings in the  `~/.byobu/.tmux.conf` file.

 ```
 setw -g xterm-keys on